-- 1) Place a document, drawing, or photograph in the scanner and make sure that the scanner is switched on and ready. - 2) If this is the first time the scanner has been used with LibreOffice, go to Insert > Media > Scan > Select Source on the Menu bar to select the scanner. - 3) If the scanner has been used before, go to Insert > Image > Scan > Request on the Menu bar. - 4) Specify the scanning resolution, subject being scanned, and so on. - 5) When the image has been scanned, Draw places it in the drawing.
+- 1) Place a document, drawing, or photograph in the scanner and make sure that the scanner is switched on and ready, then use one of the following procedures: - If this is the first time the scanner has been used with LibreOffice, go to Insert > Media > Scan > Select Source on the Menu bar to select the scanner. - If the scanner has been used before, go to Insert > Image > Scan > Request on the Menu bar. - 2) Specify the scanning resolution, subject being scanned, and so on. - 3) When the image has been scanned, Draw places it in the drawing.
 At this point the scanned image can be edited like any other graphic.